 Pancit Sotanghon Noodles with Chicken and Tofu

-- 2 cups shredded in thin strips cabbage
+- 2 cups shredded cabbage shredded in thin strips

 - 1 teaspoon black pepper powder